Hepatitis C and Diabetes

 - Common Sense Approaches like reduced intake of saturated and trans fats, avoid intake of processed foods, limit alcohol drinking, drink a lot of green and yellow juices, quit smoking, limit intake of sugar etc.

 So you are now aware of the connection between hepatitis C and diabetes.
 Hepatitis or type 2 diabetes for that matter are diseases that you obviously do not want.
 But there are ways to prevent both that should be exercised because hepatitis C is a risk factor for diabetes.
+You need to be proactive when it comes to these diseases!

 Check Out Below the Best Way